 Welcome!
-Thanks for joining us for this, our thirteenth post in our new year-long blog series we’re calling “Journey Together.”
-In this post we’ll dive a bit further into three foundational truths of Christianity.
+In this “Journey Together” post we’ll dive into three foundational truths of Christianity.

-Let’s look at three foundational truths that committed Christ-followers find compelling enough to exclude all paths except Jesus.
+Let’s look at three foundational truths that committed Christ-followers find compelling enough to exclude all paths but Jesus.

 Foundational Truth #1: Jesus Proved His Deity

 Did Jesus demonstrate compassion, kindness, and acceptance?
 Yup!
-Jesus called out sin, but He foremost made it clear that He was motivated by the love that God the Father has for every single one of us.
+Jesus called out sin, but He foremost made it clear that He was motivated by the love that God the Father has for each of us.
 Did Jesus demonstrate incredible wisdom?
-Off the charts!
+Indeed!
 He left even the most educated stumped.
 Did Jesus demonstrate miraculous power over nature, disease, demons, and death?
-Totally!
+Completely!
 Even over His own death, which validates His claim of the being the Way, the Truth, and the Life.

 Foundational Truth #2: Christianity Changes People